 It is unclear exactly when the smartwatch can or will be released.
 We know that the development will be in a later part of the development phase, and there is talk of launching in 2022.

 The big question is not really whether Facebook will release the smartwatch or not, but whether users actually want one from the company.

-Facebook tried to launch a smart speaker with screen and camcorder, but it totally flopped because no one wants it in their homes.
+Facebook tried to launch a smart speaker with a screen and camcorder, but it totally flopped because no one wants it in their homes.
 The risk to privacy was simply too great.

 Now it remains to be seen if a smartwatch feels reasonable or not.
 What do you think – will Facebook’s smartwatch become a hit or flop?